Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Circuit Optimization and Compiling

-Our DMET-QCC ansatz circuits for ${\rm H}_{10}$ are written as a standard gate set that consists of controlled-NOT, $R_x(\theta) := \exp(-i\sigma_x\theta/2)$, $R_y := \exp(-i\sigma_y\theta/2)$, and $R_z := \exp(-i\sigma_z\theta/2)$ gates.
+Our DMET-QCC ansatz circuits for ${\rm H}_{10}$ are written as a standard gate set that consists of \mbox{controlled-NOT,} $R_x(\theta) := \exp(-i\sigma_x\theta/2)$, $R_y := \exp(-i\sigma_y\theta/2)$, and $R_z := \exp(-i\sigma_z\theta/2)$ gates.
 To implement these circuits on a trapped-ion quantum computer, we transpile them so that the output circuits are encoded in the trapped-ion gate set.
 This set consists of $\phi\phi' := \exp(-i\sigma_{\phi} \sigma_{\phi'}\pi/4)$ and $\phi := \exp(-i\sigma_{\phi}\pi/4)$ gates, where $\sigma_{\phi} := \cos(\phi)\sigma_x + \sin(\phi)\sigma_y$.
 Further, we keep only three decimal digits after the decimal point in all our gate parameter specifications, commensurate with the machine's level of precision.

-We combine the circuit compilation and optimization techniques reported elsewhere~\cite{Nam:2019,Maslov_2017,Nam_2018} with the circuit optimization technique for the trapped-ion gate set shown in Fig.~\ref{fig:circ_opt} to obtain the final, optimized circuits, amenable to implementation on a trapped-ion quantum computer.
-The pre- and post-optimization circuits are represented in Fig.~\ref{fig:pipeline}(C).
+We combine the circuit compilation and optimization techniques reported in~\cite{Nam:2019,Maslov_2017,Nam_2018} with the circuit optimization technique for the trapped-ion gate set shown in Fig.~\ref{fig:circ_opt} to obtain the final, optimized circuits, amenable to implementation on a trapped-ion quantum computer.
+The pre- and post-optimization circuits are represented in Fig.~\ref{fig:pipeline}(c).
 Their gate parameters appear in Tables~\ref{tab:param-pre} and \ref{tab:param-post}.

-Specifically, to perform the classical post-processing step, we use an expectation value of $YY$ obtained from the trapped-ion quantum computer.
-The pre-optimization circuit is the same as that used to calculate any other expectation value, except the measurement basis transformation operations $M_0$ and $M_1$ in Fig.~\ref{fig:pipeline}(C)(2)(a) are $\sgate^\dagger \hgate$.
-The post-optimization circuit is shown in Fig.~\ref{fig:pipeline}(C)(2)(b).
+Specifically, to perform the classical post-processing step, we obtain the $\langle YY\rangle$ expectation value from the trapped-ion quantum computer.
+The pre-optimization circuit is the same as that used to calculate any other expectation value, except the measurement basis transformation operations $M_0$ and $M_1$ in Fig.~\ref{fig:pipeline}(c)(2)(i.) are $\sgate^\dagger \hgate$.
+The post-optimization circuit is shown in Fig.~\ref{fig:pipeline}(c)(2)(ii.).
 Note that we use a real degree of freedom in the two-qubit gate, that is, $\phi\phi'(\theta) := \exp(-i\sigma_{\phi} \sigma_{\phi'}\theta/2)$, as has been used elsewhere for efficient and high-fidelity simulations~\cite{Shehab_2019,Nam:2019}.
 The gate parameter values of $\theta$ for each point along the potential energy curve are shown in Table~\ref{tab:param-post2}.